mayaanne/foundations/week-2/html-css-blog-template-setup.md

 ## Overview
-Last week you set up the beginnings of your github pages blog (`username.github.io`).
+Last Sprint you set up the beginnings of your github pages blog (`username.github.io`).
 You'll be expanding this with HTML,  CSS and JavaScript as you apply your learning throughout the weeks.

 Your blog is a practical way to apply your learning and it will go towards your Foundations assessemnt.
 Take special note, that you will not be judged on your design application.
 Quite the contrary, we don't mind so much about what your blog looks like, but rather _how_ you engaged with the material; the quality of your reflections; how you identified obstacles and overcame them; if you can demonstrate an understanding of the concepts and learning objectives and how frequently you engaged and staged commits.